Traditional Irish Christmas Cake Recipe

 This post may contain affiliate links, meaning we may receive a small commission at no cost if you purchase through a link.

-We love a good and moist Irish Christmas Cake and this recipe is one of the first we’ve learnt once landed in Ireland from Italy.
-It’s such a special dessert Irish people make just for Christmas and we simply love it!
+We love a good and moist Irish Christmas Cake, and this recipe is one of the first we’ve learned once we landed in Ireland from Italy.
+It’s a unique dessert Irish people make for Christmas, and we simply love it!
 If you’re looking to try one of the best cake recipes (almost better than a chocolate cake.
 Almost), keep reading and take notes!

-Every year we spend one full day baking this treat and this is now part of our holiday tradition: we bring it with us when we go back in Italy to celebrate Christmas with our families and friends and it’s always a pleasure to cut it and eat it.
+Every year we spend one full day baking this treat, and this is now part of our holiday tradition: we bring it with us when we go back to Italy to celebrate Christmas with our families and friends, and it’s always a pleasure to cut it and eat it.

-This festive dessert is genuine, full of booze, and if you’re good at decorate with icing the result is even more incredible!
+This festive dessert is genuine and full of booze, and if you’re good at decorating with icing, the result is even more incredible!

-According to the Irish traditions, it should be prepared at least one month before Christmas, left to rest in a wet cloth and fed with more alcohol: the goal is to make sure it will completely soak in alcohol.
-It is supposed to be decorated with icing on the evening of December 24th, and then brought to the table on Christmas day.
+According to Irish traditions, it should be prepared at least one month before Christmas, left to rest in a wet cloth, and fed with more alcohol: the goal is to ensure it will completely soak in alcohol.
+It is supposed to be decorated with icing on the evening of December 24th and then brought to the table on Christmas day.